vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 <a name="networking"></a>
 ## Networking Options ##
 The `vic-machine create` utility allows you to specify different networks for the different types of traffic between containers, the virtual container host, the external internet, and your vSphere environment.
-For information about the different networks that virtual container hosts use, see [vSphere Integrated Containers Engine Networking Overview](networks.html).
+For information about the different networks that virtual container hosts use, see [Networks Used by vSphere Integrated Containers Engine](networks.md).

 By default, `vic-machine create` obtains IP addresses for virtual container host endpoint VMs by using DHCP.
 For information about how to specify a static IP address for the virtual container host endpoint VM on the client, external, and management networks, see [Specify a Static IP Address for the Virtual Container Host Endpoint VM](#static-ip) in Advanced Options.

 <a name="bridge"></a>
-### `bridge-network` ###
+### `--bridge-network` ###

 Short name: `-b`